DORA metrics explained: The four key DevOps measurements

 Deployment frequency is how often a development team releases new features, bug fixes, or improvements to a live production environment.

 Different DevOps teams may have different definitions of high frequency.
-For some engineering teams, the high frequency might involve deploying changes several times a day, while for others, a short cycle time might mean deploying changes a few times a week.
-A strong continuous delivery (CD) pipeline allows elite performers to make frequent minor updates or enhancements to address user needs and improve the overall user experience.
+For some engineering teams, the high frequency might involve deploying changes several times per day, while for others, a short cycle time might mean deploying changes a few times a week.
+A solid continuous delivery (CD) pipeline allows elite performers to make frequent minor updates or enhancements to address user needs and improve the overall user experience.

 Lead time for changes